yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_overview.md

 5. Run the `apply` command on Node1, Node2, and so on, until the upgrade is complete.

-For a detailed example of a multi-node upgrade from 7.5.x or 7.6.x, see [Multi-node upgrade example (upgrades from 7.5.x or 7.6.x)](/docs/apigw_upgrade/upgrade_steps_multinode_75x/).
+For a detailed example of a multi-node upgrade from 7.5.x or 7.6.x, see [Multi-node upgrade example](/docs/apigw_upgrade/upgrade_steps_extcass/#multi-node-upgrade-example).

 ## Resolve upgrade errors and warnings